 Regardless, such is hardly in keeping with the testimony of Christ Jesus who positively declared that neither jot nor tittle had been altered in the Hebrew Text during the nearly 1,500 years from Moses to His day (Mat.
 5:18).
-Archer's proposed solution is certainly a far cry from this avowal of Christ's, yet it serves to demonstrate the attitude and place to which most modern conservatism has plummeted.
-Simply stated, that posture has the mind set that when a problem is encountered which the intellect cannot readily solve, merely alter or reject the Scriptures.
+Archer's proposed solution is certainly a far cry from this avowal of Christ's; yet it serves to demonstrate the attitude and place to which most modern conservatism has plummeted.
+Simply stated, that posture has the mindset that when a problem is encountered which the intellect cannot readily solve, merely alter or reject the Scriptures.

-Finally, a Jubilee did occur beginning in the autumn of 709 BC1 and if Sennacherib's account actually transpired during the 3rd year of his sole reign (and not the 3rd of his pro-reign, fn.
-2, page 164), then there were three encounters between the two monarchs.2 Regardless, as Thiele and the Assyrian Academy remove at
+Finally, a Jubilee did transpire beginning in the autumn of 709 BC,1 and if Sennacherib's account actually occurred during the third year of his sole reign (and not the third of his pro-reign), then there were three encounters between the two monarchs.2 Regardless, since Thiele and the Assyrian Academy remove at least 45 years from the period of the Hebrew kings and date